mdfkprnv/data-analyst-pranav/README.md

  - Approved Policy Rate (APR) for 2024:
     - The approval rate for the year 2024 is 23.80%.
-    - This shows a depriciation over the 2023 approval rate, suggesting bad decisions from the board and stakeholders.
+    - This shows a depreciation over the 2023 approval rate, suggesting bad decisions from the board and stakeholders.

 ## Conclusion